-Many Nova Scotians are turning to heat pumps to heat and cool their homes in addition to their current method of climate control.
+Many Nova Scotians are turning to heat pumps to heat and cool their homes either as the primary method or in addition to their current method of climate control.
 There are a number of benefits to installing a heat pump in your home and with the financing options and rebates available, there has hardly been a better time to do so.

 Inevitably though the number one question any homeowner has is “how much does it cost?”.
 As with any home upgrade you will find a wide range of prices, and more often than not a wide range of qualities reflected in those prices.
 This is important to keep in mind with any major purchase to avoid being swayed into poor quality by low price.

 In any case, the cost you can expect to pay for your heat pump is determined by a few factors.

 Want to know if a heat pump is right for you?

 Find out in 15 seconds with the Heat Pump Quiz

 Factors Of Heat Pump Cost